Joodturki/Machine-Learning/Lab_8/README.md

-This lab uses KNN to predict the target class.
+This lab use KNN to predict the target class.